TTUNEPH2025/GN/docs/Lupus.md

          - Patients with immunofluorescent staining positive for Ext 1/2 typically have overall better response to treatment
     8. Class VI
          - 90% or more of global sclerosed glomeruli
-         - Classification classification for advanced disease, not likely to benefit from increased immune supression
+         - Classification for advanced disease, not likely to benefit from increased immune suppression
   * TMA
     1. Causes most revelant to LN: TTP, Antiphospholipid, and compliment medicated diesease
-    2. can occure due to shiga-toxin-HUS, Infections, drugs, or malignancies
+    2. can occur due to shiga-toxin-HUS, Infections, drugs, or malignancies
 ## **Clinical Presentation**
   * Range of symptoms of SLE (including but not limited to)
       - fatigue, fever, weight loss, Arthritis/arthralgia, butterfly rash, photosensitivity, alpecia, raynaud, pleurisy, pericarditis, lymphadenopathy, psychosis, etc.
       - LN symptoms: edema, hypoalbuminemia, proteinuria, hyperlipidemia, frothy urine, hematuria
-  * Patient's with lupus should be screen yearly for proteinura: progeinuria of 500mg/dL or great should prompt further infestigation
+  * Patient's with lupus should be screen yearly for proteinura: proteinuria of 500mg/dL or great should prompt further investigation
   * Labs:
       - Auto-ab: Anti-dsDNA, Anti-Smith, Anti-U1 ribonucleoprotein, anti-ro/SSA and anti-La/SSB, Anti-histone, anti-phospholipid
       - General: CBC, CMP, CK, UA, SPEP, ANA, ESR/CRP, Compolement levels
   * Drug induced lupus: anti-dsDNA or Anti-smith positive very rare, Anti-histone very commenly positive
-  * In EULAR (European Alliance of Association for Rheumatology)/ACR (American College of Rheumatology) Criteria for diagnosis of lupus, Renal biopsy demonstrating class III or IV is susificiant on it's own to diagnosis SLE with no other clinical or immunologic criteria required.
+  * In EULAR (European Alliance of Association for Rheumatology)/ACR (American College of Rheumatology) Criteria for diagnosis of lupus, Renal biopsy demonstrating class III or IV is sufficient on it's own to diagnosis SLE with no other clinical or immunologic criteria required.
 ## **Drugs and Diseases Associated with Lupus**
   * Kidney disease in drug-induced lupus is rare
   * Some drugs commenly associated with drug-induced lupus are as follows: